neidersinis1/sporify/README.md

 ![Copy of Copy of Fullstack Twitter Clone](https://github.com/AntonioErdeljac/next13-spotify/assets/23248726/2722c7bd-2d8f-44a9-97b9-f2711a8d8b64)

+The stripe.exe file is to start the stripe command, without it it does not start

 This is a repository for a Full Stack Airbnb Clone with Next.js 13 App Router: React, Tailwind, Prisma, MongoDB, NextAuth.